Project objective

 1) To undertake a practical test of the application of Draft 2.0 of the Indonesia – National Forest Stewardship Standard (Indonesia NFSS).
-This test included assessment of the:
+This test included assessments of the following:

 - clarity of indicators and normative annexes;